Skip to content

 Erin Guimond works her intarsia motifs using the ladderback jacquard technique.

-I’d ever heard of the ladderback jacquard technique, so I blithely ignored that information and worked all of my intarsia the regular way.
+I’d never heard of the ladderback jacquard technique, so I blithely ignored it and worked all of my intarsia the regular way.
 I have the ends and wobbly joins to show for it!
 The insides of Erin’s sweaters look a lot more demure than mine does.
 Lesson learned.

 A question for knitters who love me: when were you going to clue me in about the ladderback jacquard technique?
 Why are we sleeping on this?